 René Descartes (1596-1650); Discours de la Méthode ..., 1637; (first appendix, La Géométrie, cartesian geometry;) second appendix, La Dioptrique.
-This gave a treatment of the rainbow, including an estimate of the angle, 42° .
+This gave a treatment of the rainbow, including an estimate of the angle, 42°.
 Descartes did not have calculus, so could not give an analytic solution.

 (Sir) Isaac Newton (1642-1727).
 Newton lectured in Cambridge (1669-71) on the rainbow, and wrote a paper for the Royal Society in 1672 on the composite nature of white light.
 His Principia of 1687 contains all this.
-Source: C. B. BOYER, The rainbow: From myth to mathematics, Princeton UP, 1987 (1st ed.
-1959).

 Q8.
-What causes a double rainbow, and how does it differ from a single one?
+What causes a secondary (double) rainbow?

 With a secondary rainbow, there are two reflections rather than one.
-The extra reflection both reverses the order of the colours, and has is fainter (light loses intensity when reflected - one can see this on shining a torch beam at a mirror).
-The secondary bow is larger (adapting the mathematics needed to calculate the angle of the primary bow - see Boyer above, or a textbook on Optics).
+The extra reflection both reverses the order of the colours, and makes the bow fainter (light loses intensity when reflected - one can see this on shining a torch beam at a mirror).
+The secondary bow is larger (adapting the mathematics needed to calculate the angle of the primary bow - see Boyer, etc.